 - Children with leg osteomyelitis may have refusal to walk as their primary symptom

 - Abdominal pain and constipation in children with vertebral osteomyelitis

 Diagnostic Workup for Osteomyelitis in Children

-Patients presenting with acute localized bony tenderness, warmth, redness and swelling, especially if associated with fever, are suspected to have osteomyelitis.
-The first step in the evaluation of these patients is to order some blood laboratory investigations including c-reactive protein, erythrocyte sedimentation rate and a complete blood count.
+Patients presenting with acute localized bony tenderness, warmth, redness and swelling, especially if associated with a fever, are suspected to have osteomyelitis.
+The first step in the evaluation of these patients is to conduct some blood laboratory investigations including c-reactive protein, erythrocyte sedimentation rate and a complete blood count.

 C-reactive protein and erythrocyte sedimentation rate are usually elevated in patients with osteomyelitis.
 These are markers of inflammation.
 A complete blood count might reveal leukocytosis with a shift towards neutrophils.